ardatetik95/Cafe-Rewards-Offers/README.md

 # Cafe-Rewards-Offers
-An ad-hoc analysis of Cafe Rewards Offers dataset
+An analysis of the Cafe Rewards Offers dataset

 Credits: